flipkart-incubator/Service-Worker-Tools/README.md

 ## Contributing ##
 * sourceCode for library is present in "src/"
     * Any changes should be made to this folder only.
-    * To build run "npm run build".
-    * Above command generates "lib/" folder which should be pushed along with your changes.
 * We use babel to transpile es6 code to es5 code.
 (Presets used "babel-preset-es2015" with support for last two browsers.)